-Full mobilization of designated healthcare facilities in accordance with defined rules (freeing up additional vacant hospital beds).
+Full mobilization of designated healthcare facilities is in accordance with defined rules (freeing up additional vacant hospital beds).
 The institutions providing these services are assigned by the ordinance of the Minister (details, see above #N 01-306/o, dated June 30, 2020).
 The contract signed by both parties is uploaded to the unified electronic system of State Procurement (spa.ge).
-The supplier is also registered in the e-government finance module of the ministry.
+The supplier is also registered in the e-government finance module of the MoILHSA.
 The defined services will be paid at a real cost, based on the mutual agreement (the Agency, on the one hand, the Facility on the other).
-The total hospital mobilization costs, as of August, 2020 is about GEL 19,694,414 (Table #3).
+The total hospital mobilization costs, as of August 2020 is about GEL 19,694,414 (Table #3).

-Table #3 Hospital mobilization costs incurred as of August 20, 2020
+Table #3: Hospital mobilization costs incurred as of August 20, 2020